cardano-scaling/hydra/security/RFP.md

 - Review the testing strategy (i.e. mutation tests)
 - ...

+Deny of Service with wrongful initialilizeHead transaction

 ### Hydra head protocol implementation is immune to network attacks

 TODO

 Define some security hypotheses regarding network connections and check that, under these hypotheses, our code prevent an attacker to mess with the head

+Denial of service through the network (contesting a close becoming impossible, etc.)

 ### Hydra head protocol implementation is immune to API attacks